raymondlowe/cave-worksite/ESSENTIAL_INSTRUCTIONS.md

 - Configuration: Use YAML (.yml) for human-edited configs
 - Documentation: Use Markdown (.md) for all text documents
 - Avoid proprietary formats; prefer open standards

+## Dreamweaver Template Advice
+- When editing `.dwt` files (Dreamweaver templates):
+  - Only edit headers, footers, and navigation in the template.
+  - "Editable regions" are placeholders and not meaningful in the template itself—edit page content in the individual HTML files, not the template.

+## Dreamweaver Template (.dwt) Files
+- `.dwt` files are templates for site-wide structure (headers, footers, navigation).
+- In `.dwt` files, only edit the parts outside the `<!-- TemplateBeginEditable -->` and `<!-- TemplateEndEditable -->` tags.
+These are the elements that affect all pages.
+- Editable regions in `.dwt` files are placeholders and not meaningful for content editing.
+- In ordinary HTML files, only the content inside the editable regions is in scope for editing and review.

 Reference PROJECT_PLAN.md and LESSONS_LEARNED.md for detailed procedures.